Skip to content

 Another spectacular, related, but very different view comes courtesy of taking a detailed look at the second, smaller pillar.
 Yes, again, there’s a proto-star forming in the “tip” of this pillar: something that’s only suggested in the 1995 image, more apparent in the 2014 image, but clearly shines through the gas in the JWST (2022) image.
 Additionally, a reddish clump, seen in the Hubble images at about the 7 o’clock position relative to that protostar looks very different — as though it’s moved upward and inward — in the JWST image: a possible sign of energy transport happening within the pillar itself.

-This three-panel view of the middle pillar in the Pillars of Creation shows how our views of it have evolved from Hubble’s 1995 image, Hubble’s 2014 image, and JWST’s 2022 image.
+This three-panel view of the central pillar in the Pillars of Creation shows how our views of it have evolved from Hubble’s 1995 image, to Hubble’s 2014 image, through JWST’s 2022 image.
 The level of detail seen in the dust composition of the pillar is particularly striking, as are the background stars unveiled by JWST that are completely obscure to Hubble’s eyes.
+The color differences between the first two and the third panel, near the pillar’s top, provide evidence of energy transport within the pillar itself.

 Again, the brightest stars seen by JWST’s eyes are not the same as the brightest stars as seen by Hubble’s eyes.
 While the pillar appears mostly monolithic to Hubble, the gassy details, and the eroding nature of the material, are clearly revealed by JWST.
 The differences toward the lower half of the image are exceptionally striking, as gaseous knots and internal stars, particularly reddened by the densest clumps of dust, are revealed in great detail by JWST and not by Hubble.